Joseph Ukel Abango

-Joseph Ukel Abango (born 1939), commonly known as Joseph Ukel, is a veteran-politician of what is now South Sudan and an educationalist by profession.
+Joseph Ukel Abango (January 1939 – 5 March 2021), commonly known as Joseph Ukel, was a veteran-politician of what is now South Sudan and an educationalist by profession.

 Professional career

 Joseph Ukel was born in January 1939 in Achot, a village close to the town bau in Bahr el Ghazal, when the Southern part of the Anglo-Egyptian Sudan was still isolated from the North due to the Closed District Ordinance.
 Ukel went to the catholic Elementary School between 1950 and 1954 in Mbili, southeast of Wau.
 When Sudan gained independence from the Condominium colonial rule in 1956, Ukel was attending the government Intermediate School in the Equatorian town of Maridi, where he graduated in 1958.

 Staying in Maridi, he qualified as a teacher after completing a training course at the government-run Institute of Education between 1959 and 1962.
 The same year he started his first teaching-post in the Equatorian town of Kapoeta.
 When the Anyanya rebellion escalated in Equatoria, Ukel moved to Northern Sudan, where he first worked as a schoolteacher in the Gezira area and then continued his studies at the University of Khartoum.
 He received a BA in English in 1972 from there.

 When the Addis Ababa Agreement of 1972 ended the Anyanya rebellion and granted Southern Sudan autonomy, Ukel moved back to Bahr el Ghazal, where he taught English at Rumbek Secondary School.
 In 1975 he took up further studies at the University of Edinburgh, receiving a postgraduate diploma in teaching English as a foreign language a year later.
 From 1976 to 1977 he returned to his home area to teach at Mbili Girls Secondary School, holding the posts of deputy headmaster and headmaster, respectively.